Welcome to the Expanding Worlds Podcast

 3) Having Relationships with family, friends and maybe even a partner one day.

-There is also an additional consideration that serves as the foundation of all these – Financial Security.
+There is also an additional consideration that serves as the foundation of all these – Financial.
 Like it or not money often dictates how we live our lives, and we need to confront the issue of how our children will survive financially when we are gone.

 For more information visit redgiraffesolutions.com